St Giles in the Fields: The Great Plague in St Giles

-St.Giles's Parish enjoys the unfortunate distinction of having originated the Great Plague of 1665.
-It is on record that the first persons seized were members of a family living near the top of Drury Lane, where two men, said to have been Frenchmen, were attacked by it, and speedily carried off.

 The high number of plague victims buried in and around the church were the probable cause of a damp problem evident by 1711.
 The excessive number of burials in the parish had led to the churchyard rising as much as eight feet above the nave floor.
 The parishioners petitioned the Commission for Building Fifty New Churches for a grant to rebuild.
-Initially refused as it was not a new foundation and the Act was intended for new parishes in under-churched areas, the parish was eventually allocated £8,000 (around £1.2 Million adjusted for 2023 prices) and a new church was built in 1730–1734, designed by architect Henry Flitcroft in the Palladian style.
+Initially refused as it was not a new foundation and the Act was intended for new parishes in under-churched areas, the parish was eventually allocated £8,000 (around £1.2 million adjusted for 2023 prices) and a new church was built in 1730–1734, designed by architect Henry Flitcroft in the Palladian style.
 The first stone was laid by the Bishop of Norwich on Michaelmas, 29 September 1731.

-The Flitcroft rebuilding represents a shift from the Baroque to the Palladian form of church building in England and has been described as 'one of the least known but most significant episodes in Georgian church design, standing at a crucial crossroads of radical architectural change and representing nothing less than the first Palladian-Revival church to be erected in London...".
+The Flitcroft rebuilding represents a shift from the Baroque to the Palladian form of church building in England and has been described as 'one of the least known but most significant episodes in Georgian church design, standing at a crucial crossroads of radical architectural change and representing nothing less than the first Palladian Revival church to be erected in London...".
 Nicholas Hawksmoor had been an early choice to design the new church building at St Giles but tastes had begun to turn against his freewheeling mannerist style (his recent work on the nearby St George's Bloomsbury was strongly criticised).
-Instead the young and inexperienced Henry Flitcroft was chosen and he would take as his inspiration and guide the Caroline buildings of Inigo Jones rather than the work of Wren, Hawksmoor or Gibbs.
+Instead the young and inexperienced Henry Flitcroft was chosen and he would take as his inspiration and guide the Caroline buildings of Inigo Jones rather than the work of Wren, Hawksmoor or James Gibbs.
 Only in the matter of the spire of the church, for which Palladio had no model, did Flitcroft borrow as his model the steeple of James Gibbs's St Martin's in the Fields but even then, in altering the Order and preferring a solid, belted summit, he made it all his own.
 The wooden model he made so that parishioners could see what they were commissioning, can still be seen in the church's north transept.
 The Vestry House was built at the same time.